 Authorized Translations and unofficial translations of WCAG 2.0 are listed in WCAG 2.0 Translations.

 WCAG 2.1 is currently in development and is scheduled to be published as a standard in 2018.
 See What about WCAG 2.1? in the WCAG 2 FAQ for more information.

 WCAG is part of a series of accessibility guidelines, including the Authoring Tool Accessibility Guidelines (ATAG) and the User Agent Accessibility Guidelines (UAAG).
 Essential Components of Web Accessibility explains the relationship between the different guidelines.

-The WCAG technical documents are developed by the Web Content Accessibility Guidelines Working Group (WCAG WG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
+The WCAG technical documents are developed by the Accessibility Guidelines Working Group (AG WG) (formerly WCAG Working Group ), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).

 Opportunities for contributing to WCAG and other WAI work are introduced in Participating in WAI.

 See the WCAG 2 FAQ for more information on: